Spectral and Trajectory Regularization for Diffusion Transformer Super-Resolution: Experiments

 \textbf{Implementation Details} We adopt Z-Image-Turbo~\cite{team2025zimage} and FLUX.2 [klein] 4B~\cite{FLUX.2-klein-4B} as base generator models.
 The Z-Image-Turbo model has 6B parameters, and it is an 8-step model distilled from Z-Image.
 The FLUX.2 [klein] 4B model is distilled from FLUX.2 [klein] Base 9B, and it has 4 NFEs.
+We instantiate the reasoning vision-language module with Qwen3-VL-4B-Instruct~\citep{qwen3vltechnicalreport}.
+As both generator backbones are built on the Qwen3~\citep{qwen3technicalreport} text encoder, Qwen3-VL provides compatible tokenization and hidden representations, allowing us to freeze the VLM and learn only a lightweight adaptive projection layer.

 The discriminator's backbone is pretrained CLIP-ConvNeXt-XXLarge~\citep{radford2021learning,convnext,laion}.
-We fine-tune the pretrained generator with LoRA~\citep{hu2022lora} rank$=$256 and train it with the discriminator alternately.
-For the reasoning vision-language model, we choose Qwen3-VL-4B-Instruct~\citep{qwen3technicalreport}.
-The vlm is frozen during our training and cascaded with an adaptive projection layer.
-The two-stage training takes $60$,$000$ steps on 4 NVIDIA A800 GPUs with batchsize$=$4.
-For each training stage, we use AdamW~\cite{adamw} optimizer~\citep{loshchilov2017decoupled} with default betas, and set the learning rates of generator and discriminator to $5 10^{-6}$ and $1 10^{-6}$ respectively.
+We fine-tune the pretrained generator with LoRA~\citep{hu2022lora} rank$=$256.
+The generator and discriminator are updated at a 1:1 ratio.
+The two-stage training is performed in bf16 precision for $60$,$000$ steps on 4 NVIDIA A800 GPUs with batch size$=$4.
+For each training stage, we use AdamW optimizer~\citep{adamw} with default betas, and set the learning rates of generator and discriminator to $5 10^{-6}$ and $1 10^{-6}$ respectively.
 The first stage takes 40$,$000 steps, and then another 20$,$000 steps are used to fine-tune with FDL loss.
 For the generator, we set the hyperparameters as $\lambda_1 3$, $\lambda_2 0.1$, $\lambda_3 0$ in the first stage and $\lambda_3 0.002$ in the second stage, respectively.
 For the discriminator, we set $\lambda_\mathit{R1} 10$.
+For approximated R1, we add Gaussian perturbation to real inputs with $\sigma 0.005$.